yym68686/uni-api/README.md

       - anthropic/claude-3-5-sonnet # Usable model name, can only use the claude-3-5-sonnet model provided by the provider named anthropic.
 Models with the same name from other providers cannot be used.
 This syntax will not match the model named anthropic/claude-3-5-sonnet provided by other-provider.
       - <anthropic/claude-3-5-sonnet> # By adding angle brackets on both sides of the model name, it will not search for the claude-3-5-sonnet model under the channel named anthropic, but will take the entire anthropic/claude-3-5-sonnet as the model name.
 This syntax can match the model named anthropic/claude-3-5-sonnet provided by other-provider.
 But it will not match the claude-3-5-sonnet model under anthropic.
       - openai-test/text-moderation-latest # When message moderation is enabled, the text-moderation-latest model under the channel named openai-test can be used for moderation.
+      - sk-KjjI60Yd0JFWtxxxxxxxxxxxxxxwmRWpWpQRo/* # Support using other API keys as channels
     preferences:
       SCHEDULING_ALGORITHM: fixed_priority # When SCHEDULING_ALGORITHM is fixed_priority, use fixed priority scheduling, always execute the channel of the first model with a request.
 Default is enabled, SCHEDULING_ALGORITHM default value is fixed_priority.
 SCHEDULING_ALGORITHM optional values are: fixed_priority, round_robin, weighted_round_robin, lottery, random.
       # When SCHEDULING_ALGORITHM is random, use random polling load balancing, randomly request the channel of the model with a request.